Stuart Couch: Congressional testimony

 An e-mail from the Department of Defense's General Counsel, William J. Haynes, II, informed him on November 7, 2007: "... as a sitting judge and former prosecutor, it is improper for you to testify about matters still pending in the military court system, and you are not to appear before the committee to testify tomorrow."

 Congressional Representative Jerrold Nadler criticized the Bush administration for stonewalling by withholding Couch's testimony.

 Case of Salim Hamdan—Hamdan v.
 Rumsfeld

 From January 2005 until July 2006 Couch was the lead prosecutor for Salim Hamdan, a senior bodyguard and personal driver of Osama bin Laden.
 In that role he served as liaison to Solicitor General Paul Clement who argued before the U.S. Supreme Court in the case Hamdan v.
 Rumsfeld (2006), related to the constitutionality of President Bush's authority to order prosecutions before military commissions at Guantánamo and applicability of Common Article 3 of the Geneva Conventions.
-The Bush administration eventually lost the case, and with that their ability set up war crimes tribunals.
-The New York Times wrote that the Supreme Court ruled "broadly that the commissions were unauthorized by federal statute and violated international law".
+The Bush administration eventually lost the case, and with that their ability to set up war crimes tribunals.
+The New York Times wrote that the Supreme Court ruled "broadly that the commissions were unauthorized by federal statute and violated international law."